bertux/idchain/README.md

   }
 }
 ```
+#### Joining the Network as Validator
-Then, the new validator should import the private key of that address into geth and run the node in mining mode.
+To join the network as validator, the new validator should import the private key of the address proposed to network in previous step into geth and run the node in mining mode.

 ```shell
 $ cd ~